ronreiter/interactive-tutorials/tutorials/learn-perl.org/en/Variables and Types.md

 model: Toyota Corolla price:  20000
 model: Lexus 3        price:  95000

-Assign an array variable called: my_wishlist with the two requested car model you wish to buy: The first array element is the full model name of the BMW car and the second array model is the full model name of the Toyota car.
-Use the array variable contents as keys to the hash variable in order to print lines in the following format:
+Assign an array variable called: `my_wishlist` with the two requested car models you wish to buy: The first array element is the full model name of the BMW car and the second array model is the full model name of the Toyota car.
+Use the array variable's contents as keys to the hash variable in order to print lines in the following format:
 I would like to buy one <car model goes here> for the price of <price goes here> Dollars. for example:
 I would like to buy one Lexus 3 for the price of 95000 Dollars.